mocsiTeam/mocsiServer/api/doc/users.md

 ## Create User

 creates a new user in mocsi with a unique nickname and email address.
-Also returns 2 tokens
+Also returns 2 tokens.

 ### **Shemas**

 ```
-type NewUser {
+input NewUser {
     email: String!
     password: String!
     nickname: String!